bldl/emplace-spidermonkey/README.md

   Before we proceed further in the tutorial it's imperitive to better our understanding of self-hosted JavaScript™.

-  All selfhosted JavaScript™ operates in __strict mode,__ preventing functions from running in the global scope if invoked with a `null` or `undefined` scope.
+  All self-hosted JavaScript™ operates in __strict mode,__ preventing functions from running in the global scope if invoked with a `null` or `undefined` scope.
 To make self-hosted JavaScript™ safe, we have to follow some rules.
-A potentially critical problem when writing self-hosted code is __mokey patching.__ This phenomenom ocurs when our implementation makes a function call to an external function which has been overwritten by user scripts.
+A potentially critical problem when writing self-hosted code is __monkey patching.__ This phenomenom occurs when our implementation makes a function call to an external function which has been overwritten by user scripts.
 This problem can be mitigated by using __function invocation.__ Use `callFunction` and `callContentFunction` to call function within the specific object scope.
   Furthermore, self-hosted code also has limited access to the C++ builtins.
 Only a select set, defined in `Selfhosting.cpp` is accessible.